ReadingAndThinking.com

 Paris: The Biography of a City by Colin Jones

-Colin Jones published Paris: Biography of a City in 2004.
-It is the history of Paris, but it covers a wide range of fields.
 You can see the figures of presidents and beggars, and you can see the different social environments of the metropolis and red-light districts.
 You can even see the history of France from the perspective of Paris.

 However, Colin believes that the history of Paris is difficult to describe.
 If you record everything in Paris from its birth to the present, it is impossible to write all of it on thousands of pages.
-He begins the book with the example of the avant-garde writer George Perek, who tried to record everything for 24 hours somewhere in Paris, and it took nearly 60 pages.

 So, if a writer wants to write the history of Paris well, he needs to do well, not just how to tailor it.
 This is not an easy task.
 If you don't grasp it well, it will easily lead readers to enter the writer's "memory field" instead of the real Paris with profound historical precipitation.

-"Paris Biography" divides the history of Paris into 12 periods, each of which highlights the staged characteristics of Paris' development, so the time periods are not exactly the same, but in general, the development process of Paris has also experienced major ups and downs.
+"Paris Biography" divides the history of Paris into 12 periods, each of which highlights the staged characteristics of Paris' development, so the periods are not exactly the same, but in general, the development process of Paris has also experienced major ups and downs.
 Ups and downs, rebirth, revolution, urban planning, and construction are also its keywords.

 11. The Oxford History of the French Revolution